Generating sets and representability for symplectic capacities: Proof of Theorem ( , ) (cardinality of the set of capacities)

 \section{Proof of Theorem \ref{thm:card cap gen}(\ref{thm:card cap gen:caps},\ref{thm:card cap gen:ncaps}) (cardinality of the set of capacities)}

 In this section we prove Theorem \ref{thm:card cap gen}(\ref{thm:card cap gen:caps},\ref{thm:card cap gen:ncaps}), based on a more general result, Theorem \ref{thm:card cap hel} below.
-That result states that the set of (normalized) capacities on a given $(kn,k)$-category $\CCC$ has cardinality $\beth_2$, provided that $\CCC$ contains a suitable family of objects $(W_a,\om_a)_{a\in A_0}$.
-A crucial hypothesis is that the collection of boundary helicities associated with $(W_a,\om_a)_{a\in A_0}$, is an $I$-collection.
+That result states that the set of generalized capacities on a given $(kn,k)$-category $\CCC$ has cardinality $\beth_2$, provided that $\CCC$ contains each disjoint union $M_a\disj M_{-a}$ for a suitable one-parameter family of manifolds with forms $(M_a,\om_a)_{a\in A_0}$.
+A crucial hypothesis is that the collection of boundary helicities associated with $(M_a,\om_a)_{a\in A_0}$, is an $I$-collection.

 We also state Proposition \ref{prop:I collection}, which provides sufficient conditions for this hypothesis to be satisfied.